 Certainly, there’s comfort to be found in the creation of worlds untouched by the pain and injustices that mar our reality.
 Yet, as a writer, I feel a sense of duty to shine a light on these shadows.
 My words must be utilized as a toolkit for change.
 But getting the right words into print has become a quest filled with self-doubt and the fear of insignificance.

-Critiquing the world’s failings, especially when it concedes to the pervasiveness of discrimination, is a task fraught with peril.
+Critiquing the world’s failings, especially when conceding to the pervasiveness of discrimination, is a task fraught with peril.
 It’s always much easier to highlight what’s broken than to propose solutions.
 The ills of discrimination, inequality, and injustice are deeply entrenched, their roots burrowing into the very foundations of our society.
 While the solution seems simple — just treat everyone with fairness and respect — doing so in many cases can cost us relationships and even our livelihood.

 So, it helps that those of us humanists — call us Social Justice Warriors if you wish — can have Zero Discrimination Day as a platform to amplify our cause: to advocate for a world where diversity is celebrated, where equality isn’t just an ideal, but a reality.
 The journey towards inspiring such dramatic social change through art is an uphill battle.
 I constantly doubt whether one voice can make a difference in the vast expanse of indifference.
 But I know that many, properly in tune and amplified, can move the tides of popular opinion in the right direction.
 Sadly, the seas are rougher than ever, and many good people are drowning in the backwash.

 Yet, despite the loneliness and danger this path I choose to walk promises, I’m still driven by the belief that art has the power to move hearts and challenge perceptions.
 My creative endeavors are my rebellion against cynicism, especially my own.
-I must use my voice to echo the cries for justice and equality, for a world free from discrimination.
+I must use my voice to echo the cries for justice and equality, seeking a world free from discrimination.

-Every day must be Zero Discrimination Day from now on, constantly reminding ourselves of the responsibility that accompanies the privilege of creativity.
+Every day must be Zero Discrimination Day from now on, constantly reminding us of the responsibility that accompanies the privilege of creativity.
 We must find our call to action, challenge one another to contribute something meaningful.
 Each of us must become a part of the solution in a world that often seems content with the status quo.
 Towing the company line makes you part of the problem, no matter how hard a truth that is to swallow.

 As I wrap up this essay that has gone on much longer than intended, I’d like to end with the reminder that hope, however fragile, still flickers stubbornly within me.
 In the face of overwhelming disillusionment, there’s still room for stories that challenge our hearts and minds to action.
 Our relentless pursuit of creativity must be intertwined with the honest truth of our shared humanity.
 Only in embodying the values of kindness and equality can there ever lie the possibility of lighting a clear path forward, of kindling a spark that can ignite the fires of real change.

-~ Amelia Desertsong, March 1st, 2024
+~ Artemis Desertsong, March 1st, 2025